junxit/us-congress-bills-112/bill.md

       - **(i)** *Limit for school year 2011–2012* The amount of assistance provided to any eligible student by an eligible entity under the entity’s program under this Act for school year 2011–2012 may not exceed—
         - **(I)** $8,000 for attendance in kindergarten through grade 8; and
         - **(II)** $12,000 for attendance in grades 9 through 12.
-      - **(ii)** *Cumulative inflation adjustment* Beginning the school year following the year of the date of the enactment of this Act, the Secretary shall adjust the maximum amounts of assistance described in clause (i) for inflation, as measured by the percentage increase, if any, from the preceding fiscal year in the Consumer Price Index for All Urban Consumers, published by the Bureau of Labor Statistics of the Department of Labor.
+      - **(ii)** *Cumulative inflation adjustment* Beginning the school year following the school year of the date of the enactment of this Act, the Secretary shall adjust the maximum amounts of assistance described in clause (i) for inflation, as measured by the percentage increase, if any, from the preceding fiscal year in the Consumer Price Index for All Urban Consumers, published by the Bureau of Labor Statistics of the Department of Labor.
   - **(4)** *Participating school requirements* None of the funds provided under this Act for opportunity scholarships may be used by an eligible student to enroll in a participating private school unless the participating school—
     - **(A)** has and maintains a valid certificate of occupancy issued by the District of Columbia;
     - **(B)** makes readily available to all prospective students information on its school accreditation;
     - **(C)** in the case of a school that has been operating for 5 years or less, submits to the eligible entity administering the program proof of adequate financial resources reflecting the financial sustainability of the school and the school’s ability to be in operation through the school year;
-    - **(D)** agrees to submit to site visits as determined to be necessary by the eligible entity pursuant to section 5(b)(9);
+    - **(D)** agrees to submit to site visits as determined to be necessary by the eligible entity pursuant to section 5(b)(1)(I);
     - **(E)** has financial systems, controls, policies, and procedures to ensure that funds are used according to this Act; and
-    - **(F)** ensures that each teacher of core subject matter in the school has a baccalaureate degree or equivalent degree.
+    - **(F)** ensures that each teacher of core subject matter in the school has a baccalaureate degree or equivalent degree, whether such degree was awarded in or outside of the United States.
 - **(b)** *Administrative expenses* An eligible entity receiving a grant under section 4(a) may use not more than 3 percent of the amount provided under the grant each year for the administrative expenses of carrying out its program under this Act during the year, including—
   - **(1)** determining the eligibility of students to participate;
   - **(2)** selecting eligible students to receive scholarships;
-  - **(3)** determining the amount of scholarships and issuing the scholarships to eligible students; and
+  - **(3)** determining the amount of scholarships and issuing the scholarships to eligible students;
-  - **(4)** compiling and maintaining financial and programmatic records.
+  - **(4)** compiling and maintaining financial and programmatic records; and
+  - **(5)** conducting site visits as described in section 5(b)(1)(I).
 - **(c)** *Parental assistance* An eligible entity receiving a grant under section 4(a) may use not more than 2 percent of the amount provided under the grant each year for the expenses of educating parents about the entity’s program under this Act, and assisting parents through the application process, under this Act, including—
   - **(1)** providing information about the program and the participating schools to parents of eligible students;
   - **(2)** providing funds to assist parents of students in meeting expenses that might otherwise preclude the participation of eligible students in the program; and